richelbilderbeek/singularity_blog_post/README.md

 ![Overview of my containers and packages](overview.png)

-> Figure 2: overview of my containers and packages
+> Figure 2: overview of my containers and packages.
+> Wide arrows denote 'the item at the head depends on the item at the tail'.
+> Narrow arrows denote 'the item at the tail uses the item at the head'.

 ## The `plinkr` Singularity container